Henry Gannett: Honors

+The USGS National Geospatial Program presents the Henry Gannett Award for outstanding efforts in advancing and promoting mapping and geospatial sciences in the United States.

 Personal

-He married Mary E. Chase of Waterville, Maine on November 24, 1874.
+Gannett married Mary E. Chase of Waterville, Maine on November 24, 1874.
 They had a son, Farley Gannett who was an engineer for the Water Supply Commission of Pennsylvania.
-Their daughters were May Gannett (Mrs. G. T. Backus) and Alice Gannett.
+Their daughters were May Gannett (Mrs. G. T. Backus) and Alice Gannett; the latter was a noted social reformer and settlement house worker.

+Gannett was one of the ten founding members and president of the Cosmos Club.

-He died at his home in 1840 Biltmore Street, Washington, D.C. on November 5, 1914, after being ill for about a year with Bright's Disease.
-HIs funeral service was given by Rev. U. G. B. Pierce of All Soul's Unitarian Church.
+Gannett died at his home in 1840 Biltmore Street, Washington, D.C. on November 5, 1914, after being ill for about a year with Bright's Disease.
+His funeral service was given by Rev. U. G. B. Pierce of All Soul's Unitarian Church.
 The day of his funeral, the National Geographic Society closed its offices and draped the building in mourning.